ipfabric/docs/docs/Getting_Started/Platform_First_Steps/Configuration_Wizard/08_-_Configuration_Management.md

 ## Schedule

-Configuration change is checked at regular intervals as configured by user.
+Configuration change is checked at a regular intervals as configured by the user.

 Schedule can be enabled and configured at ***Settings → Advanced → Configuration Management → Configuration Management Setup*** and select ***Schedule***.